Stop and Consider: Virtual Office Hours

 Dr. Joyner also relies on Piazza and said he’s moved away from traditional office hours because it was not the most effective use of his time.
 Said Dr. Joyner, “From my personal experience, I deliberately stopped offering video office hours because they were high-cost, low-impact.
 Typically only 5-7 students (in classes of 300+) would show up, and most of those weren’t there to ask questions — they just wanted to listen in.
 For me, the places I invest energy are Slack and Piazza. “ Dr. Joyner adds, “Other professors have noted the way we use Piazza is really like asynchronous office hours; there’s far more Q&A there than one would usually call class discussions, so they’re more like a bunch of parallel office hours sessions running at once.”

-In addition to having been successful for faculty like Dr. Joyner, the notion of using a discussion board, such as Piazza or the one inside of Canvas, or other forms of asynchronous communication for Thought bubble with Light bulb in itvirtual office hours has found support through various studies as well.
+In addition to having been successful for faculty like Dr. Joyner, the notion of using a discussion board, such as Piazza or the one inside of Canvas, or other forms of asynchronous communication for virtual office hours has found support through various studies as well.
 Early research is quick to point out that one of the major expectations that students have for online components, whether they are fully online, hybrid classes, flipped-classroom model, or supplementary to a traditional courses, is that the online aspects will be asynchronous.
 Keeping in line with this, studies have shown that while students would utilize synchronous virtual office hours, their preference was actually for a means of asynchronous communication, such as email or possibly discussion boards (Li, Finley, Pitts, & Guo 2010).
 The key being that with those asynchronous means of communication, students prefer to know a reasonable estimate of when they can expect to see a response.
 By setting aside a specifically scheduled time to read and response to communications; an instructor is moving communication on a discussion board or via email from just an ordinary communication to a type of asynchronous virtual office hours.

 “Typically only 5-7 students (in classes of 300+) would show up, and most of those weren’t there to ask questions — they just wanted to listen in.
 For me, the places I invest energy are Slack and Piazza.”-Dr. Joyner